 Rania Habiby Anderson

-Expert on the actions men can take to intentionally advance women in the workplace, and leading authority on the professional advancement of women, especially in emerging economies.
+Expert on the actions men can individually take to recruit, retain and advance women, and leading authority on the professional advancement of women, especially in emerging economies.

 International Keynote Speaker, Award-Winning Author, Executive Business Business Coach, Angel Investor